Ashish-S-K/CurrencyConverter/README.md

 # CurrencyConverter
-The currency converter application is used to convert numerical currency to words THis is an Windows Application.
+The currency converter application is used to convert numerical currency to words

+This is an Windows Application with front end in WPF and backend in WCF.

 ### Conditions
 Maximum limit of the input number will be 999 999 999.